Task Dependencies and Priority Inversion

 Later, at the \(125\ ms\) mark, the Rain task unlocks the mutex.
 Its original priority is restored, allowing the Engine task to preempts the Rain task again.

 This demonstrates how a higher-priority task can be blocked by a lower-priority task when they share resources.
-While the PIP mechanism prevents unbounded blocking, no protocol can avoid blocking altogether.
+While the PIP mechanism prevents unbounded blocking, it is important to understand that no protocol can avoid blocking altogether.

 Demonstrate Schedulability Under RM and PIP